Interior Fire Fighter Operations

 Individuals in the program must successfully complete the applicable written examinations and practical evaluations administered by the Justice Institute of British Columbia (JIBC) Fire & Safety Division for the courses based on the NFPA 1001 Fire Fighter I Professional Qualifications Standard that exceeds the minimum firefighting training standard outlined in the B.C.
 Structure Firefighters Competency and Training Playbook.

 Courses are delivered though an in-house training model.
+Students have 12 months to complete a course from the date of registration.
 Upon completion of the program, the fire fighter is awarded a Certificate of Achievement.

 Download the infographic that outlines the components of the new vocational Fire Fighter Technologies Certificate program in alignment with the minimum fire fighter training standards set in the B.C.
 Structural Firefighters Competency and Training Playbook.